 Who pays for the electronic monitoring?

 You will need to pay for EMHA.
 Failure to pay could result in an arrest warrant, driver's license forfeiture and the forfeiture of credited time that you have served on house arrest per ORC 2929-.23 (B2).

 How much will it cost?

-There is a $65.00 fee to the Mentor Municipal Court for this program that must be paid prior to the start of the EMHA.
 The installation of the equipment and activation of the equipment could cost as high as $175.00, depending on where you live.
 The type of program you need to complete controls the daily cost.
-The maximum daily cost is $15.00.

 A hard wire phone must be in full service at your residence and all telephone accessories must be disconnected including computers and WEB TV.

-Pursuant to sections 2953.31 and 2953.32 of the Ohio Revised Code, the Mentor Municipal Court accepts applications for expungement or sealing of a record of convictions that were adjudicated within its jurisdiction.
+Pursuant to sections 2953.31 and 2953.32 of the Ohio Revised Code, the Mentor Municipal Court accepts applications for the sealing of a record of convictions that were adjudicated within its jurisdiction.